vaultman765/spiritual_formation_project/meditations/arc_passion_of_christ.md

 2. “I thirst” is not just physical — it is the thirst for souls.
 3. His death is not a tragedy — it is a gift freely given.

+#### 💬 Ejaculatory Prayer

+**Crucified Jesus, remember me in Your mercy.**

 #### 🗣️ Colloquy

 Jesus, You were lifted up so that I might rise.
 Teach me not just to mourn You, but to receive the love You poured out at Calvary.

-#### 💬 Ejaculatory Prayer

-**Crucified Jesus, remember me in Your mercy.**

-#### 🔨 Resolution
+#### 🔨 Resolution (Optional)

 Today I will meditate for five minutes in silence before a crucifix — not speaking, only receiving.